 - All tutoring is done on a volunteer basis and no tutors are paid by the Petey Greene Program for their work.
 If you are looking for a community service opportunity for student aid, the Petey Greene program welcomes your application.

 - All tutors will be required to pass a background check to enter the correctional facilities to tutor students.
 The Petey Greene Program does not control the background verification process and cannot guarantee that you’ll be approved, or how quickly you'll be approved (clearance time ranges from 1 to 3 months).

-- We will reimburse transportation to and from the correctional facilities by car or public transit, personal vehicle, or ZipCar.
+- We will reimburse transportation to and from the correctional facilities by public transit, personal vehicle, or ZipCar.

 The Petey Greene Program does not discriminate on the basis of race, color, age, ethnicity, religion, national origin, pregnancy, sexual orientation, gender identity, genetic information, sex, marital status, disability, status as a U.S. veteran or criminal record.